 It is expected that practicum counselors will practice ethical behavior as defined in the APA Code of Ethics and observe all University Counseling Center and Practicum Training Program policies and procedures.
 Practicum counselors are viewed as emerging professionals and are respected for the services and skills that they provide.
 Therefore, it is assumed that they will behave in a professional manner.
 Practicum counselors will also be expected to:

-During these hours, it is required that practicum counselors attend and participate in individual counseling, individual supervision, practicum seminar, meet with Assistant Training Director, Group Supervision, and case coordination activities.
+During these hours, it is required that practicum counselors attend and participate in individual counseling, individual supervision, practicum seminar, meet with the program coordinator, Group Supervision, and case coordination activities.

 Practicum counselors are expected to be actively involved in individual and group discussions, and to openly discuss and enlist support and assistance with their clinical caseload.
 Practicum counselors are expected to prepare for supervision on a weekly basis and to initiate and actively engage in discussions which will lead to their professional growth and to receiving the feedback necessary to provide high-quality services to their clients.
 Practicum counselors are expected to utilize the University Counseling Center resources available to them if their clients experience clinical crises.